joeaudette/cloudscribe.Core.Data/README.md

 ## What About NoSql?

 I'm kind of interested in MongoDB myself, and plan to try implementing a set of cloudscribe Core data repositories using MongoDB.
-I'd like some help with that but I think I can do the preliminary work to get the ball rolling and then maybe someone will volunteer to help implement more of the repositopry methods to complete it.
+I'm not sure at the moment how soon I will get around to playing with MongoDB, but I stubbed out a project for it here and would welcome help if there are any MongoDB enthusiasts reading this.
 From my initial study, C# code for Mongo looks fairly similar to Entity Framework code, so it could be informed by that code.

 ## Help Wanted